UBC-MDS/DSCI-532-2025-19-DataSalaries/README.md

 - Analyze salary distributions across job roles, experience levels, and employment types
 - Compare remote vs. on-site pay to evaluate work preferences
 - Track salary trends over time to make informed career moves
 - Explore regional salary differences with a map visualization, understanding how salaries vary across locations
+- Use the year filter to compare salaries across different years

 By providing salary trends from various perspectives, we believe our dashboard app could empower job seekers and employers with clear, data-driven salary insights for better decision-making.